JvanKatwijk/qt-dab/README.md

  * https://github.com/JvanKatwijk/qt-dab/releases.

 :information_source:
-The appImage contains next to the executable Qt-DAB program, the required libraries **but not the support libraries for the configured devices**.
+The appImage contains next to the executable Qt-DAB program, the required interface libraries **but not the support libraries for the configured devices**.
 If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for the device as well.

 For using an SDRplay device one should download the - proprietary - driver software from the SDRplay site.
 Note that the "old" 2.13 library does not support the newer SDRPlay device model such as the SDRPlay 1B. the SDRplayDx